Explore the Levels of Change Management

 Business process reengineering (BPR) completely transforms organizational processes for dramatic improvement over a short period.

-• Approach and focus – BPR is project-based.
-It involves radical, large-scale changes and reimagining entire processes to greatly improve performance metrics rather than making incremental changes to existing methods.
+• Approach and focus – BPR is project based.
+It involves radical, large-scale changes, and reimagining entire processes for improvements in performance metrics rather than making incremental changes to existing methods.

 • Implementation – BPR initiatives require strong leadership, a clear vision, and substantial resources to support significant changes to current operations, structure and culture.